How to Create On-Demand Delivery App: Features, Cost, and Monetization

 What features does your app need?

-Book a meeting with our Business Analyst to get consulted for free!
+Book a meeting with our Business Analyst to get a full consultation on your app’s features

 The courier app should be simple but functional.
 Couriers use applications on the go, so it’s better to offer a mobile version only.